 With inflation constantly rising, individuals are having to come up with new ways to generate an income.
-Uber Eats is a great way to easily earn money with the flexibility of working whatever times best suit you.
+Uber Eats is a great way to easily earn money with the flexibility of working whatever times best suit you: but what are your GST obligations?.
 With COVID-19 forcing a lot of people to start working from home as well as the public being more cautious when it comes to dining out, Uber Eats has grown dramatically in popularity.
 Uber Eats offers customers a safe and convenient way of dining at affordable prices.
 The onboarding process to become an Uber Eats driver is quite simple as well.

 Do I need my own Australian Business Number (ABN)?

 If you are a driver for a ride sharing service such as Uber or Uber Eats, you are required to retain an Australian Business Number (ABN).
 It is a requirement and is part of the Uber application to attain one.
 It is easy and simple to apply online and you can even receive it on the same day of applying.

 As a ride share driver, you are considered a sole trader and therefore means that you are:

 - Interning to profit from these services; and

 In Australia, the Goods and Services Tax (GST) is a tax of 10% on most goods and services.
 There are some goods and services that are exempt from GST but are limited to: